aNEAT THINGS TO DO IN & AROUND EUREKA SPRINGS

 THREE TIMELESS TYPICAL DAYS AT CLIFF COTTAGE INN – LUXURY B&B SUITES AND HISTORIC COTTAGES

-Day 3: Once you’ve finished breakfast, head across the street from the inn to the Eureka Springs Historic Museum and pick up the booklet of “Historical Walking Tours” before learning more about our beautiful town and colorful past residents.
+Day 3: Once you’ve finished breakfast, head across the street from the inn to the Eureka Springs Historic Museum and learn more about our beautiful town and colorful past residents.
+Be sure to pick up a copy of their Walking Tours booklet.
 Pop into one of our cafes for lunch before heading out to Cosmic Cavern featuring two recently discovered underground lakes and beautiful formations, just 18 miles outside of town.
 Or make the longer trip through the beautiful Ozarks to Branson for a day of shopping the discount malls and enjoying a show or two.
 Partway there, explore Dogwood Canyon, a naturalist’s paradise!
 After your day in Branson, on the way back to the inn, stop for a fine dinner at Big Cedar Lodge, owned by Bass Pro Shop.
 OR, Plan B, drive the 37 scenic miles over to Crystal Bridges Museum in Bentonville to check out the fabulous American art exhibitions including Charles Willson Peale’s portrait of George Washington.
 Once back in Eureka Springs, enjoy another fine dinner followed by an evening of dancing and music at one of the many downtown clubs.